nuvallo/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Server side routing: Routing is a way to select which request handler function is executed on specfic paths.
+It does so based on the URL visited and the HTTP method used.
+Routing provides a way to break an application into smaller parts.
+Middleware: Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.
+Express’ middleware stack is basically an array of functions.
+Middleware CAN change the request or response but it doesn’t have to.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware is a function that can get the request and response params as well as next and error, and then triggers some actions.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+      Resources are data points inside the REST API.
+Users are resources.
+Orders that the users create are resources.
+Etc.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+      It could return a server starting message or a status code of 200

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+By creating separate routes that aim at each section of the main application.
+For ex: main app /host.
+APi is at /api, Web is at /, errors are mounted in the root express app at /middleware etc.

 ## Minimum Viable Product